Squidiis/Shiro/README.md

     - anti-link system (with whitelist function)
     - anti-ghost ping system
     - invite tracker
+    - sticky-message system (Ensures that a specific message is always at the end of the chat)

 * Fun commands
     - RPS (Rock, Paper, Scissors) alone against a bot or against your friends